connorpobrien/webkit-browser/README.md

 ## WebKit Browser

 Simple web browser for macOS and iOS powered by webkit.
-Includes basic browser functionality and tracks web performance metrics.
+Includes basic browser functionality and monitors performance metrics.